- Supplement Facts

 Are whey isolates superior to higher quality whey concentrates; such as WPC 80?

-Muscle Matrix - 30 Servings Supplement Facts Panel, Label Image, and Suggested Use
+Muscle Matrix - 2 Pounds Supplement Facts Panel, Label Image, and Suggested Use

 Ingredients may change from time to time as we update our products.
 Please check the label on the bottle.

-Suggested Use: Add 1 heaping scoop of Muscle Matrix with 6-8 ounces of cold water or beverage (milk, almond milk, rice milk, juice, etc.) and mix in a shaker cup.
+Suggested Use: Add 1 heaping scoop of Muscle Matrix with 6 ounces of cold water or beverage (milk, almond milk, rice milk, juice, etc.) and mix in a shaker cup.
 To make a creamy smoothie add 2-3 ice cubes and put in blender for 20-30 seconds.
 Vary the amount of liquid to meet your desired taste and consistency.
 Consume 1 scoop within 20 minutes after your workouts.
-Consume 1-3 servings daily as needed to satisfy your protein requirements.
 Do not use as a sole source of nutrition.

-Muscle Matrix - 30 Servings Dietary Restriction Information
+Muscle Matrix - 2 Pounds Dietary Restriction Information